garybgenett/garybgenett.net/resume/resume-pdm.md

 **_Key Contributions:_**

   * Built an integral new cloud/orchestration team to ensure smooth operations and optimal productivity amid evolving organizational dynamics.
-  * Established and drove a new vision for automation, integrating all existing technologies into a unified suite.
+  * Established and drove a new vision for automation, integrating all existing technologies into a unified suite across 5 disparate teams with different knowledge domains, technology areas and development models.
   * Remained at the forefront of changing market trends and anticipated customer needs to develop direction.

 ### New Product Introduction Engineer, 2009 to 2014